Bir Sikhanwala (sacred grove)

 Sacred-grove of Bir Sikhanwala, Survey of India geographical block-map for 45 J)14 Ferozepore District (1913).

 Bir Sikhanwala, also spelt as Bir Sikhan Wala, is a sacred-grove (known as a jhidi in Punjabi) located in the Faridkot district of Punjab, India.
 There is a nearby village sharing the same name.
+The grove is associated with Kala Mehar.